-Triangle of Sadness (3 nominations, including Best Picture) – rentable
+Triangle of Sadness (3 nominations, including Best Picture) – Hulu

 This dark comedy is the English-language debut by Swedish filmmaker Ruben Östlund, and features a group of the super-rich and famous on a deserted island after their luxury cruise ship sinks.

-Women Talking (2 nominations, including Best Picture) – in theaters
+Women Talking (2 nominations, including Best Picture) – Prime Video

 This powerful film from Sarah Polley chronicles the choices a group of Mennonite women must make after the revelation of a series of sexual and physical abuses being perpetrated by the men in their community.
 Filmed in intimate close-ups and black and white, the film is a powerful statement on women’s strength and inner community among themselves in the face of real-life horrors.